rribr3/internlink-admin/README.md

 # About

-The admin side for my [InternLink](https://github.com/rribr3/InternLink) project.
+The admin side for the [InternLink](https://github.com/rribr3/InternLink) application.

 # Getting Started with Create React App